Lydia Ann Piper

 “I always wanted to be an artist,” Piper said, “but sometimes life will take a person down a different path than the one envisioned when young.
 I enjoy my job and am able to incorporate a lot of creativity into the work I do.
 But I don’t know what the future holds, so I don’t want to wait until I retire to pursue my artistic passions.
 I have an opportunity now to produce work that is admired and appreciated by others, and believe it is time well spent. ”

 Piper is the owner of Grand Mesa Studios and her work is featured in galleries in New Mexico and in private collections around the world.
 Her work has also been featured in shows and exhibitions, as well as several publications.
 She is praised for her fused glass art, as well as her stained glass mosaics, and was a contributor to the “Protect Our Wildlife Corridors Community Mosaic’s Project,” a series of mosaic panels sponsored by Pathways-Wildlife Corridors of New Mexico.
-Piper is a member of Glass Alliance New Mexico, Society of American Mosaic Artists and Mosaic New Mexico.
+Piper is a member of Glass Alliance New Mexico, Society of American Mosaic Artists, New Mexico Pottery and Clay Artists and Mosaic New Mexico.
 She lives and works in Albuquerque, New Mexico.